jgreywolf/runiq/packages/renderer-schematic/IMPLEMENTATION-SUMMARY.md

 - ✅ Works with component rotation (0°/90°/180°/270°)
 - ✅ Compatible with orthogonal wire routing
 - ✅ Supports junction dots at intersections
-- ✅ Integrates with SchematicProfile type
+- ✅ Integrates with ElectricalProfile type

 ### With Other Packages